canonical/paas-charm/docs/how-to/contributing.rst

 Documentation
 -------------

-ACME's documentation is stored in the ``docs`` directory of the repository.
+The documentation is stored in the ``docs`` directory of the repository.
 It is based on the `Canonical starter pack
 <https://canonical-starter-pack.readthedocs-hosted.com/latest/>`_
 and hosted on `Read the Docs <https://about.readthedocs.com/>`_.